Digdgeo/PyVPP/README.md

 # PyVPP
-Python class to download the Pan European High Resolution Vegetation Phenology and Productivity
+Python class to download the Pan European High Resolution Vegetation Phenology and Productivity part of the Copernicus Land Monitoring Service (CLMS)